bkabrda/container-image-template-dfe/README.md

 * `make [CONFIGURATION=<name>] build` - build image with a certain configuration listed in `configurations.yml`
 * `make [CONFIGURATION=<name>] run` - build and run container with a certain configuration listed in `configurations.yml`
 * `make [CONFIGURATION=<name>] test` - build and test a container with certain configuration listed in `configurations.yml`

+Note: default configuration is `fedora-26-version-2.4`.
+You can list all configurations by runnig `dfe list-configs`.